FarmDyn/documentation/docs/template/manure.md

 capacity of stables with slatted floor depends on the size of the stable, where a storage capacity for manure of three month in a fully occupied stable is assumed.
-A set of different dimensioned liquid manure reservoirs is depicted in the code, *p\_ManStorCapSi*, from 500 to 4000 m³.
+A set of different dimensioned liquid manure reservoirs is depicted in the parameter, *p\_ManStorCapSi*, ranging from 500 to 4000 m³.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/general_herd_module.gms GAMS /subManStorCap_[\S\s][^;]*?\.\./ /;/)